-Prior to making any award that exceeds \$150,000, CNCS is required to review and consider any information about the applicant that is in the designated integrity and performance system accessible through SAM and FAPIIS (see 41 U.S.C.
+Prior to making any award that exceeds \$250,000, CNCS is required to review and consider any information about the applicant in the designated integrity and performance system accessible through SAM and FAPIIS (41 U.S.C.
 2313).
-Additionally, CNCS may expand upon these requirements and use its discretion to review and consider information about any applicant receiving an award, including those under \$150,000.
+CNCS may expand upon the requirements and use its discretion to review and consider information about any applicant receiving an award, including those under the simplified acquisition threshold.

-Any applicant, at its option, may review information in the designated integrity and performance systems accessible through FAPIIS and comment on any information about itself that a Federal awarding agency previously entered and is currently in the designated integrity and performance system accessible through FAPIIS;

-CNCS will consider any comments by any applicant, in addition to the other information in the designated integrity and performance system, in making a judgment about the applicant's integrity, business ethics, and record of performance under Federal awards when completing its review of risk posed by the applicant under the Risk Assessment Evaluation section of this Notice.
+Any applicant may review information in the designated integrity and performance systems accessible through FAPIIS.
+An applicant may comment on any information about itself that a Federal awarding agency previously entered and is currently in the designated integrity and performance system accessible through FAPIIS.
+CNCS will consider comments by any applicant, in addition to the other information in the designated integrity and performance system.
+CNCS will make a judgment about the applicant's integrity, business ethics, and record of performance under Federal awards when completing its review of risk by the applicant under the Risk Assessment Evaluation section of this Notice.